peterosterlund2/texel/doc/proofgame.md

   | ![Image](svg/non_admissible_goal.svg) | ![Image](svg/non_admissible_best.svg) |

-  In the best node found during search, only two pieces are not at their goal positions.
+  In the best node found during search, only two pieces are not at their goal squares.
 Ra1 needs to move to a4 and Ba7 needs to move to g1.
 Because the heuristic function ignores other pieces, it concludes that at least one move is needed for Ra1 to get to a4 and one move for Ba7 to get to g1.
 It therefore returns the value 2 (plies).
 The real number of moves required to reach the